GridTools/gt4py/docs/functional/QuickstartGuide.md

     return a + b
 ```

-Field operators may be called from [programs](#Programs), other field operators, or directly.
-Direct calls are normally used for debugging, and, as shown in the code snippet below, require two additional arguments: `out`, which is a field to write the result to, and `offset_provider`, which we leave empty for now.

-The result of the addition should be 2+3=5 for all elements of the output field.
-To be brief, we will only print the average and the standard deviation to verify the result:
+You can call field operators from [programs](#Programs), other field operators, or directly.
+The code snippet below shows a direct call, in which case you have to supply two additional arguments: `out`, which is a field to write the return value to, and `offset_provider`, which we leave empty for now.
+The result of the field operator is a field with all entries equal to 5, but for brevity, only the average and the standard deviation of the entries are printed:

 ```{code-cell} ipython3
 result = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape))